Chingiz Allazov

 A professional competitor since 2009, Allazov is the former K-1 Super Welterweight Champion, the former two-weight WAKO-Pro K-1 rules champion, the former Nuit des Champions Super Welterweight champion and a two-time A1 lightweight tournament winner.

-As of March 2023, he is ranked as the world's best lightweight and pound for pound kickboxer in the world by both Combat Press and Beyond Kick.
+Allazov was ranked as the world's best pound for pound kickboxer by Beyond Kickboxing between February 2023 and February 2025, as well as by Combat Press between February 2023 and January 2025.

 Early life

 Chingiz Allazov was born in the village of Jandar in Gardabani district, situated on the border between Georgia and Azerbaijan.
 His family moved to Minsk, Belarus in 1994.
 He holds a business degree.